Penguin-Spy/skins-factored/readme.md

 This is a Factorio library mod that makes it easy for other mods to add custom characters (skins), with a character picker.
 This mod takes a different approach than other skin-changer mods: instead of trying to extract the skins from multiple installed skin mods, it acts as a library for mods to include, meaning a player can install just one skin mod, or any number of them, and they'll all work as expected (if they use this library).

 This library was written to be compatible with almost all mods that edit the default character prototype.
-It is explicitly compatible with Jetpacks & Space Exploration.
+It is explicitly compatible with [Jetpack](https://mods.factorio.com/mod/jetpack), [Space Exploration](https://mods.factorio.com/mod/space-exploration), and [RPG System](https://mods.factorio.com/mod/RPGsystem).

 # Usage
 This information is only for developers wanting to use this library!
 See the [mod portal](https://mods.factorio.com/mod/skins-factored) for information for players.